-As a director, producer and cinematographer, Kevin Shaw has created award-winning content for national television networks.
-Shaw was a segment director and cinematographer on America to Me, a Participant Media/Kartemquin Films landmark mini-series examining race and education from Oscar-nominated filmmaker Steve James.
-America to Me debuted to high acclaim at the 2018 Sundance Film Festival and premiered on Starz in August 2018.
+As a director, producer, and cinematographer, Kevin Shaw has created award-winning content for national television networks.
+Shaw was a segment director and cinematographer on America to Me, and cinematographer on City So Real, both series from Academy Award-nominated filmmaker Steve James.

-Shaw’s debut documentary, The Street Stops Here, aired nationally on PBS and ESPN in 2010 to rave reviews.
-The following year, Shaw’s Big Ten Network short documentary on a quadriplegic trying to regain the ability to walk won the Edward R. Murrow Award for Sports Reporting Excellence.
-His cinematography talents were recognized in 2015 with a National Sports Emmy for ESPN’s FIFA World Cup Show Opens and Teases.
-Later that year, Shaw produced a documentary about the relationship between megastar Shaquille O’Neal and his collegiate coach, Dale Brown.
-Shaq and Dale premiered on ESPN.
+Shaw’s debut documentary about Basketball Hall of Fame coach Bob Hurley Sr., The Street Stops Here, aired nationally on PBS and ESPN to rave reviews.
+His short documentary on a quadriplegic trying to regain the ability to walk won the Edward R. Murrow Award for Sports Reporting Excellence.
+He won a National Sports Emmy in cinematography for ESPN’s FIFA World Cup.

 Shaw’s current directorial work, Let the Little Light Shine, premiered at the True/False Film Festival in March 2022 to stellar reception and has screened at a dozen festivals across the country.
 The film will air on PBS’ award-winning series POV in December of 2022.